download a PDF version of this newsletter here

 SANRAL’s propaganda machine will continue to spew out misleading information and try to convince the two-million or more defiant citizens that the scheme is cheap and that many are coming on board.
 The reality is that compliance today remains at below 20%.
 Furthermore, less than R100 million (i.e. under 2%) of the outstanding R5,9 billion debt has been collected since SANRAL launched their new 60% discount dispensation in November 2015.
 We expect their marketing drive to kick up a serious gear in April during their last month of the 60% discount dispensation.
 However, we believe this will not drive compliance much higher than 30% at best, which is still well below the 45% they achieved nearly two years ago.
 Bear in mind that they have always hoped to achieve a 93% compliance.

-To all our members and donors and the two million plus motorists who have stood strong in defying this unjust scheme – we salute you.
+To all our supporters and donors and the two million plus motorists who have stood strong in defying this unjust scheme – we salute you.

 OUTA sets sights on Eskom